MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SupplyPlanning/planning-how-to-release-production-orders-automatically.md

 ---
-    title: How to: Release Production Orders Automatically | Microsoft Docs
+    title: How to Release Production Orders Automatically | Microsoft Docs
     description: With an automatic release, you can release several production orders at the same time.
     services: project-madeira
     documentationcenter: ''